 In short, end of life care should begin when it is needed.
 It may last a few days, a few months or even a few years - it can vary from person to person.

-It can be difficult to predict when someone is likely to pass, but end of life care is considered to be for those in the last 12 months of life.
+End of life care is considered to be for those in the last 12 months of life, though of course it can be difficult to predict when someone is likely to pass.
 You may employ our end of life care services for only a short time.
 Or, you may require a longer-term care plan if your loved one:

 - Has an advanced, incurable disease